Ezequiel Tovar Preview, Player Props: Rockies vs. Cubs

-Ezequiel Tovar -- with a slugging percentage of .273 in his past 10 games (including zero home runs) -- will be in action for the Colorado Rockies against the Chicago Cubs, with Jordan Wicks on the mound, on September 11 at 8:40 PM ET.
+On Tuesday, Ezequiel Tovar (.256 slugging percentage in past 10 games, with no homers) and the Colorado Rockies face the Chicago Cubs, whose starting pitcher will be Javier Assad.
+First pitch is at 8:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Giants.
+He had a hitless showing in his most recent game (0-for-4) against the Cubs.

 Ezequiel Tovar Game Info & Props vs. the Cubs